-Mason Cross, author of THE SAMARITAN, a Richard & Judy Book Club pick, returns with his gripping new thriller - perfect for fans of Lee Child, David Baldacci and Mark Billingham.
+Mason Cross, author of THE SAMARITAN, returns with his gripping new thriller - perfect for fans of Lee Child, David Baldacci and Mark Billingham.

 'Mason Cross is a fast-paced, high octane thriller writer.'
 Simon Kernick

 Fifteen years ago, an unidentified killer terrorised northern Georgia, killing hikers with two shots from a pistol, before disposing of the bodies along the remote trails and in the rivers in the vicinity of Blood Mountain.

 The killer was never brought to justice.